Background pattern

 HRT may affect the functioning of other medications:

-If you need to have blood tests, inform your doctor or laboratory staff that you are taking estradiol, as this medication may affect the results of some tests.
+If you need to have blood tests, inform your doctor or the laboratory staff that you are taking estradiol, as this medication may affect the results of some tests.

-Pregnancy and Lactation
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Estradiol Meriestra should only be used in postmenopausal women.
 If you become pregnant, stop taking this medication and contact your doctor.